castorini/anserini/docs/experiments-disk12.md

  -storePositions -storeDocvectors -storeRawDocs -optimize >& log.disk12.pos+docvectors+rawdocs &
 ```

-The directory `/path/to/disk12/` should be the root directory of Disk1 and Disk2 collection, i.e., `ls /path/to/disk1/` should bring up subdirectories like `doe`, `wsj`.
+The directory `/path/to/disk12/` should be the root directory of the Disk12 collection, i.e., `ls /path/to/disk12/` should bring up subdirectories like `doe`, `wsj`.

 For additional details, see explanation of [common indexing options](common-indexing-options.md).